Azure/AppService/md_conversions/2018-2-6-az webapp new - where new is always better!.md

 ---
-title: az webapp new - where new is always better!
+title: "az webapp new - where new is always better!"
 author_name: Ahmed Elnably
 layout: post
 hide_excerpt: true